Gman-Superfly/AKIRA/architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md

 │  7       0.001            Medium           Temporal (causal)          │
 │                                                                         │
 │  RATIO: Band 6 learns 3000× faster than Band 0                        │
-│  NOTE: Band 7 (temporal) has medium LR — adapts to context           │
+│  NOTE: Band 7 (temporal) has medium LR, adapts to context            │ │                                                                         │
-│                                                                         │
 │  This matches the natural timescales of meaning:                      │ │  • "This is a cat" (Band 0) should rarely change                     │